Wessex Water: GENeco

 Wessex Water's GENeco subsidiary, established in 2009, operates sewage treatment works.
 It recycles waste, produces renewable energy and provides the agricultural industry with fertiliser.
 In summer 2010, GENeco launched the Bio-Bug, a modified VW Beetle that runs on bio-gas generated from waste treated at sewage treatment works.
 Waste flushed down the toilets of just 70 homes in Bristol is enough to power the Bio-Bug for a year, based on an annual mileage of 10,000 miles.

 In November 2014, the UK's first bus powered entirely by human and food waste went into service between Bristol and Bath, run by tour operator Bath Bus Company.
 Since 2019, biomethane powers buses on one of Bristol's MetroBus routes.
 The gas is produced at the company's "bioresources and renewable energy park" in Avonmouth, which is run by GENeco.

+Usage restrictions

+On 18 August 2026, Wessex Water implemented a hosepipe ban during drought conditions; this was their first such action since 1976.

 Performance

 Wessex Water achieved a score of 4.53 in Ofwat's 'Satisfaction by company' survey 2012/13 (5 being ‘very satisfied’).

 In 2013, Wessex Water's compliance with drinking water standards exceeded 99.9% and the company maintained 100% compliance with sewage treatment discharge consents.

 In both 2011/12 and 2012/13, the company's leakage figure was 69 million litres per day, compared to a yearly average of 73 million litres per day between 2005 and 2010.

 Wessex Water's greenhouse gas emissions totalled 119 kilotonnes of CO_{2} equivalent in 2018/19, compared to 149 kilotonnes of CO_{2} equivalent in 2011/12 and 159 kilotonnes in 2012/13.